All Posts, Most Recent First

 - My teacher says bees have five eyes.
 She's creepy.

-- The best in sanitary practices?
+- Bee poop on flowers: the best in sanitary practices?

 - Installing a new package of bees